LukeHeuser/notes/Java/java_basics.md

 An Access modified allows us to define which parts of our code, or another persons code, can access a particular element.

 ### Public
-The Public java keyword is a
+The Public java keyword means the classe, attribute, method or constructor is available to access from any class

+### Private

 ## What is a Method
 A method is a collection of one or more statemnts, that perform an action.